GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

     ![Navigate to the OAuth credentials](images/3DOAuthClientIDandSecret2.png "Navigate to the OAuth credentials")

-4. Enter the client ID and client secret that you saved for getting the conversation details, GetConversationDetailsPublic API [(OAuth Client 2)](#create-an-oauth-client-for-use-with-the-genesys-cloud-data-action-integration "Goes to the create an OAuth Client section").
+4. Enter the client ID and client secret that you saved for GetConversationDetailsPublic API [(OAuth Client 2)](#create-an-oauth-client-for-use-with-the-genesys-cloud-data-action-integration "Goes to the create an OAuth Client section") to get the conversation details.
 Click **OK** and save the data action.

     ![Add OAuth client credentials](images/3CAddOAuthCredentials2.png "Add OAuth client credentials")